FloSch62/go-test2html/README.md

 <img src="docs/screenshot_dark.png" style="width:100%"/></a>
 </div>

+### Debug Toggle

+For tests that include debug output (lines containing "DEBUG:"), the report now includes a toggle switch to show or hide this information.
+This keeps the report clean and focused by default, while still allowing you to access detailed debug information when needed.

+- Debug messages are hidden by default for a cleaner initial view
+- Toggle the "Show Debug" switch to reveal all debug information
+- Debug content is properly grouped, including related data like JSON payloads

+This feature is particularly useful for tests that include extensive logging or debugging information.

+## TestifyTestSuite Support

+The report generator now properly handles tests created with the Testify testing framework's suite functionality.
+Test suites are properly organized with the correct hierarchy, making it easier to navigate complex test structures.

 ## Why Use This?

 - **Better Visibility**: See all your test results in an easy-to-read format
 - **Eye-Friendly**: Switch between light and dark themes based on your preference
 - **Easier Debugging**: Quickly identify and debug failed tests
+- **Clean Reports**: Hide detailed debug information by default, but access it when needed
 - **Shareable Reports**: Generate reports that can be shared with team members
 - **CI Integration**: Add test reporting to your CI/CD pipelines